shazow/garlic/README.md

 can be implemented on any platform that speaks HTTP.
 All benefits from existing HTTP infrastructure and tooling applies, such as load balancing.

-Garlic schedulers could also be provided as a centralized SaaS.
+Garlic schedulers can be provided as a centralized SaaS.
 It could be used with other webhook services like Zapier and IFTTT.
 They can be chained or piped together.

+We benefit by decoupling the scheduler from workers while keeping their communication consistent and agnostic.

 ## Goals